katossky/panorama-bigdata/TP2/TP1  Air Carrier Statistics domestic segment database analysis.md

-# TP1 - Code profiling, parallelization, big data  and cloud computing architecture?
+# TP1 : Air Carrier Statistics, domestic segment database analysis

 You will find the code of this practical session on moodle.